12725 Lake Shore Boulevard "Moyenage"

 Otto and Augusta Dercum acquired the property on June 9, 1895.

-The symmetrical design featured a central entrance with a carved pediment supported on brick columns.
-This was picked up by the elaborate dormer in the roof overhead.
-The façade was terminated by two gabled projections at the corners, one of which had a large enclosed porch.
+The symmetrical design featured a central entrance with a carved pediment supported on brick columns that picked up by the elaborate dormer in the roof overhead.
+The façade was framed by two gabled projections at the corners, one of which had a large enclosed porch.

-The front door was a mammoth entryway with wrought iron hinges.
+The front door was a large entryway with wrought iron hinges.
 The entrance hall included an enclosed courtyard with massive beams.
-A dramatic split staircase in the reception hall had detailed carvings including carved lions on the newel posts.
+A dramatic split staircase in the reception hall had detailed carvings, including carved lions on the newel posts.
 Paneling in the foyer was black walnut.

-The wood throughout the house was imported walnut and oak.
-The floors were teak.
+The wood throughout the house was imported walnut and oak with the exception of teak wood floors.
 Skilled woodcarvers created unusual molding featuring heads, animals, and birds.
 Spectacular cut glass leaded windows were installed throughout the first floor.

-To the right of the entrance hall was a handsome living room with a magnificent hand-carved fireplace and molded ceiling.
-A magnificent oversized dining room, also had a fireplace and molded ceilings, linenfold sconces and wrought iron fixtures.
+To the right of the entrance hall was an elegant living room with a magnificent hand-carved fireplace and molded ceiling.
+A grand oversized dining room also had a fireplace and molded ceilings, linenfold sconces, and wrought iron fixtures.

-A sunroom at the front of the house, and a large library with a wood-burning fireplace at the rear, commanded a lake view.
-The enclosed piazza at the rear of the house overlooked a terraced full-sized swimming pool and the lake.
+A sunroom at the front of the house, and a vast library with a wood-burning fireplace at the rear, commanded a lake view.
+The enclosed piazza at the back of the house overlooked a terraced full-sized swimming pool and the lake.